-The history of the C# language is interesting to know.
+The history of the C# Programming Language is interesting to know.
 C# is pronounced as “C-Sharp”.
-It is an object-oriented programming language provided by Microsoft that runs on the .Net Framework.
-Anders Hejlsberg is known as the founder of the C# language.
+It is an object-oriented programming language provided by Microsoft that runs on the .NET Framework, NET Core, or .NET.
+Anders Hejlsberg is known as the Founder of C# Programming Language.

-It is based on C++ and Java, but it has many additional extensions used to perform component-oriented programming approaches.
-C# has evolved much since its first release in the year 2002.
-It was introduced with .NET Framework 1.0 and the current version of C# is 5.0.
-Let’s see the important features introduced in each version of C# are given below.
+It is based on C++ and Java, but it has many additional extensions and features that are used to develop different types of Applications such as Windows, Web, Restful services, etc. C# was first released in the year 2002.
+It was introduced with .NET Framework 1.0 and the current version of C# is 10.0.
+Let us see the important features introduced in each version of C# as follows.